 “That’s what the community college system is about: career readiness in an intimate setting to take you to the next level wherever that may be,” Moore said.
 “Authenticity in education is vital because learning isn’t about passing along knowledge.
 It’s about shaping individuals and creating an environment where students feel safe to be themselves, explore their passions and find their voices.”

-Moore left the audience with three challenges in the name authenticity: encourage self-reflection, voice our opinions without fear and build a support network.
+Moore left the audience with three challenges in the name of authenticity: encourage self-reflection, voice our opinions without fear and build a support network.
 He said these actions will encourage a culture where everyone feels free to show up without a mask on.

 In conclusion to the 60th anniversary celebration of SCC, the SCC Foundation encourages joining the 64 Club.
 Members of the 64 Club will pledge $64 per month for one year, acquire an engraved brick to be used for the Raise the Bell campaign, receive recognition in SCC’s annual report, receive discounted tickets to SCC Foundation events and receive an invite to a special annual event held in the spring.